warrenjkim/rbtree-lecture/README.md

 These are the lecture notes I used along with a code demo of insertion.

+## NOTE FOR CS32 STUDENTS

+Note that this implementation inserts equality to the left subtree.
+This may or may not be consistent with what you have learned in class. **Please use the algorithm provided in class, not the one that is implemented in the code demonstration.**

+## Lecture Notes

+The lecture in a pdf format written in $\LaTeX$.
+For brevity, only insertion was covered.

 ## Running the Code Demo

 To run the code demo, first clone the repository: